yewentai/A-Generic-AI-based-Framework-For-IMU-based-Food-Intake-Gesture-Detection/README.md

      - Baseline F1 (video CNN-LSTM): 0.853
    - Institutional review board approved (H-2017-0208)

+   dataset is available at [OREBA Dataset](https://oreba.cs.ox.ac.uk/).

+   the pre-trained model is available at [OREBA Pre-trained Model]

 Each dataset contributes unique characteristics to the research, allowing for comprehensive evaluation of the proposed framework across different scenarios and use cases.

 ### Thesis Objective